-Well, you got covered as through this article, you get 25+ actionable and practical email copywriting tips to implement on your email marketing campaign right now.
+Well, you got covered as through this article, you get 25+ actionable and practical email copywriting tips to implement in your email marketing campaign right now.

 Make Sure You Have A Goal Assigned To Your Email

-An effective email copywriting begins from taking the first step in apprehending the purpose of sending the particular email.
+Effective email copywriting begins by taking the first step in apprehending the purpose of sending the particular email.

-Sending email without a set purpose, a goal doesn’t only make it less impactful but also takes it far away from its effectiveness to drive action from prospects.
+Sending an email without a set purpose or a goal doesn’t only make it less impactful but also takes it far away from its effectiveness in driving action from prospects.

-Your focus should be to create action-oriented emails which motivate prospects or readers to take the next step.
+Your focus should be on creating action-oriented emails which motivate prospects or readers to take the next step.

 So think, what do you want the subscribers to do after reading your particular email?